 TE Office and the City of Helsinki’s employment services support job search

 The Employment and Economic Development Office or TE office (TE-toimisto) and the City of Helsinki’s employment services provide you with guidance on employment seeking and information on vacancies and trainings.
-If you need advice and support for finding work or Finnish language training, contact the City of Helsinki’s employment services.

 If you are unemployed and looking for a job, you need to register as a job-seeker at the TE Office.
 Also register if you are laid off, your training ends or your pay-subsidised job ends.
 You can register as a jobseeker via the online service of the TE Services, at the nearest TE Office or by phone.